Maximally stretched laminations on geometrically finite hyperbolic manifolds: An optimized, equivariant Kirszbraun--Valentine theorem

-Properties (\ref{i})--(\ref{vii}) are reminiscent of the \emph{stratification} of the boundary of a convex object, with $1$-stretched segments replaced by segments contained in the boundary; we shall call the interiors of the sets~$\Omega_p$ \emph{strata}, and the sets~$\Omega_p$ \emph{closed strata}.
+Properties \eqref{i}--\eqref{vii} are reminiscent of the \emph{stratification} of the boundary of a convex object, with $1$-stretched segments of~$E$ replacing segments contained in the boundary of the convex object; we shall call the interiors of the sets~$\Omega_p$ \emph{strata} of~$E$, and the sets~$\Omega_p$ \emph{closed strata}.

 \begin{remark} In dimension $n\geq 3$, the connected components of $E=E_{K,\varphi}(j,\rho)$ can be nonconvex.
 Indeed, take $n=3$.
 Let $\Gamma_0$ be the fundamental group of a closed surface, let $j\in\Hom(\Gamma_0,G)$ be geometrically finite, obtained by bending slightly a geodesic copy of~$\HH^2$ inside~$\HH^3$ along some geodesic lamination~$\LL$, and let $\rho\in\Hom(\Gamma_0,G)$ be obtained by bending even a little more along the same lamination~$\LL$.
 Then $E$ is the first bent copy of~$\HH^2$, which can be nonconvex (though connected). \end{remark}